cloudflare/wrangler-legacy/docs/environments.md

 ### KV Namespaces with environments

 You can specify different kv namespaces for different environments.
-There are two options for this configuration

-#### Option 1 (recommended)

 ```toml
 name = "my-worker"